react-boilerplate/react-boilerplate/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing!
 Please take a moment to review our [**contributing guidelines**](https://github.com/mxstbr/react-boilerplate/blob/master/.github/CONTRIBUTING.md) to make the process easy and effective for everyone involved.

-**Please open an issue** before embarking on any significant pull request, expecially those that add a new library or change existing tests, otherwise you risk spending a lot of time working on something that might not end up being merged into the project.
+**Please open an issue** before embarking on any significant pull request, especially those that add a new library or change existing tests, otherwise you risk spending a lot of time working on something that might not end up being merged into the project.